Static Keyword In C++ And Java - C++ Programming Tutorial

 The following points are discussed in detail below:

-1) Static Data Members: Static data members in Java, like in C++, are class members that are shared by all objects.
-In the following Java programme, for example, the static variable count is used to count the number of objects created.
+1) Static Data Members: Similar to C++, static data members in Java are class members that are accessible by all instances.
+In the Java program below, the static variable "count" is employed to keep track of the total number of objects instantiated.

 Example